tadessetdk/routn/README.md

 Routn
 -----
-A simple JavaScript routing library based on History APIs
+A simple JavaScript routing library based on hash or history APIs

 Features
 ---------
-- routes based on hash or relative path
+- routes based on hash or history API
 	- hash enabled by default
-	- if disabled, relative path will be used
+	- if disabled, history will be used
 - intercepts link clicks on the document and route them
 - update route context data in history
 - option to skip history of mutating actions